jaspercardol/fpsfiringmodes/README.md

 # How to use
 1. Run FPS_Firing_Modes.ahk
 2. Start any game you like.
-3. Press the first button on the side of your mouse (or F6 if you don't have one)
+3. Press the second button on the side of your mouse
 4. You should here a beep indicating the mode switch (one beep is Burst fire, two beeps is Rapid Fire, three beeps is Single Shot, and one long beep is Off)

 # Why would I want to use this?